-- A common user interface experience for users (providers and consumers) of OAIS archives when accessing many diverse kinds of OAIS-IF archives. - An efficient standardized way for archives to exchange data between archives using the same standardized OAIS-IF interfaces. - Given broad acceptance of OAIS-IF in the OAIS community, a better chance that longterm preservation will work because future generations can easily find the interfacing resources (plug-ins, etc.) that can be used to access legacy archives. - Enhanced capabilities for cross-discipline research when many different disciplines use the same interface, and access to a new archive outside of your Designated Community can be accomplished via OAIS-IF.
+- A common user interface experience for users (providers and consumers) of OAIS Archives when accessing many diverse kinds of archives through the OAIS-IF. - An efficient standardized way for archives to exchange data between archives using the same standardized OAIS-IF interfaces. - Given broad acceptance of OAIS-IF in the OAIS community, a better chance that longterm preservation will work because future generations can easily find the interfacing resources (plug-ins, etc.) that can be used to access legacy archives. - Enhanced capabilities for cross-discipline research when many different disciplines use the same interface, and access to a new archive outside of their Designated Community can be accomplished via OAIS-IF.